zhenlan0426/CompressARC/README.md

 - `dims` refers to a length 5 list of zeros and ones, and refers to the presence/absence of each of the five multitensor dimensions $(example, color, direction, height, width)$.
 Channel dimension is implicitly included.
 - `axis` always refers to the index of some dim in a tensor.
 For example, in a $(example, color, height)$ tensor, the $height$ dim is the 2nd axis, whereas for the $(height, width)$ tensor, it is the 0th axis.
 - This repo uses `x` and `y` to refer to the $height$ and $width$ dimensions, respectively.
+- The `@multitensor_systems.multify` decorator takes a function and modifies it to apply it once for every tensor in a multitensor.
+If the input is a tensor/object, then the new input is now a multitensor/multiobject.
+The function must be written with additional parameter `dims`.
+- The `@layers.add_residual` decorator takes a function and creates a residual connection around it, with projections to/from the input/output of the function and the residual stream.
+Optional parameters are added for using biases for the projections, using pre-norm, and post-norm.
+- The `@layers.only_do_for_certain_shapes(*shapes)` decorator takes a function with `dims` as its first input, and applies the function only if `dims` is in `shapes`.
+Else, it applies the identity function.
+Useful for chaining with the `@multitensor_systems.multify` decorator.

 Code for different files may be written in slightly different styles due to polishing of individual code files by ChatGPT.